minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 > - the envisioned product tries to do too much
 > - the envisioned product doesn't do enough
 > - the purpose of the product is not well-defined (too vague)
+>
+> By writing a clear proposal document and getting feedback on it from multiple students and teachers, you can easily avoid these risks.

 The result is a *proposal document* that thoroughly describes the following aspects of your application: